More on Elusion Testing in Relativity

 After an elusion test is run, the results are accessed by clicking 'View Elusion Results' on the elusion card on the active learning tab.
 The results show three key stats:

 1. Elusion Rate - the percentage of documents coded as relevant in the re-review of the elusion sample.
-Any documents skipped during the re-review will be regarding as relevant documents.
+Any documents skipped during the re-review will be regarded as relevant documents.

 2. Eluded Documents - the estimated number of eluded documents, based on how representative the sample set was (the confidence level), and the percentage by which the elusion rate in the sample may vary from the full set (the margin of error).